-Title of Module 4.1 New ins stitutional settings and Multi-stak eholder networks Туре mandatory, mandatory/compulsive Workload 7,5 ECTS-po pints Contents Module 4.1 deals with new institutional settings e.g. via involving different stakeholder groups and dealing with questions about how political processes have to be designed in order to support democratization fostering sustainable socio-economic development.
+Title of Module 4.1 New ins stitutional settings and Multi-stak eholder networks Туре mandatory/ compulsive / Workload 7,5 ECTS-po 7,5 ECTS-points Contents dealing with democratize deliberative and relation focused and new market sphere.
+Another focus to push sustence-socy focus of the focu Module 4.1 deals with new institutional settings e.g. via involving different stakeholder groups and dealing with questions about how political processes have to be designed in order to support democratization fostering sustainable socio-economic development.
 The module introduces innovative deliberative structures and participation processes as well as innovative spaces facilitating interactions and relationship building.
 In broader terms communication processes in society and enterprises are focused and the history and development of institutional settings are of special interest.
 Partnerships for new markets will be of particular interest as well as knowledge creation processes involving the public sphere.
 Another focus in module 4.1 are multi-stakeholder networks used as practical examples and supporters to push sustainability-driven innovations and business ideas and in particular to build up sustainability networks within and around the university.
 Examples of such stakeholders and actor constellations are science-society interfaces, cooperation of various sectors or transdisciplinary networks.
 The module focuses on the working approaches of these networks as well as particular challenges of the settings multi-stakeholder networks are facing.
 Measures to encounter challenges and barriers are important for this module.
 Further research on practical examples and involving enterprises as an active part in research processes, could be of great value.
 The need for translators/facilitators in such processes, in order to respond to different languages, and the possibility that universities could offer such educational/facilitation trainings will be met within the module.
 Associations and intermediate institutions especially the big, formal associations play an important role in setting standards for such networks in society and economy.
 The power and the role of these institutions i.e. as multipliers of sustainable socio-economic development is of particular relevance in the module.
 Course Format Main pedagogical approaches Suggested teaching methods Suggested assessment Transforming institutional settings 2,5 ECTS lecture transdisciplinary learning; collaborative learning; case study analysis with guest speaker; discussions; Communication processes in society and enterprises 2,5 ECTS seminar experiential learning; transdisciplinary learning; project-based learning; collaborative learning; visiting conferences; practicing networking; analysis of communication strategies; developing a communication strategy; graded communication strategy; Multi-stakeholder networks 2,5 ECTS seminar experiential learning; transdisciplinary learning; collaborative learning; stakeholder analysis; networking; training on moderation/facilitation and mediation skills; building up a network/ facilitating a network event as a group; facilitating a network event + report